opconWizard/opcon-docs/docs/job-types/file-transfer.md

     final status of the job.

 :::note
-z/OS does support the \"delete source file\" option when z/OS is the destination.
+z/OS does support the "delete source file" option when z/OS is the destination.
 It is not supported when z/OS is the source.
 :::

 **Maximum Transfer Rate (kbits/second)**: Defines the transfer rate for